 - I’ve found this project works best if each child paints with only one color at a time, and feet are rinsed in-between color changes.
 Stepping into buckets of many different colors of paint consecutively will eventually muddy all the colors resulting in brown, murky paintings.

-Before or after your painting with feet project, consider reading the book The Foot Book by Dr. Seuss together with your little artist.
+Before or after your painting with feet project, read the book The Foot Book by Dr. Seuss together with your little artist.